CLE Programs

 Cravath, Swaine & Moore LLP

-Gregory K. Arenson, Esq.
+Colleen K. Faherty, Esq.

-Federal Bar Council Program Committee Co-Chairs:
+Federal Bar Council Program Committee Co-Chairs

 Celeste Koeleveld, Esq.